rjwthree/TIMSS_PIRLS/README.md

 # Sex Differences in TIMSS 2015 Math
 These are the most recently released data on 4th and 8th grade math exams from the Trends in International Mathematics and Science Study (TIMSS).
-It is administered every four years by the International Association for the Evaluation of Educational Achievement (IEA), which also administers the Progress in International Reading Literacy Study (PIRLS) every five years. timssandpirls.bc.edu
+It is administered every four years by the International Association for the Evaluation of Educational Achievement (IEA), which also administers the Progress in International Reading Literacy Study (PIRLS) every five years. https://timssandpirls.bc.edu/

 The script proceeds as follows: